Ndumi7/IMAD5112-Assignment-1/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on an emulator or device.

+# Github utilization

+GitHub has been utilized for version control to keep track of all changes made to the project.
+By using Git, we can easily manage multiple versions of the app, collaborate with others, and maintain a history of changes.

+## Project Repository

+You can find the source code for this project on GitHub: [IMAD5112-Assignment-1] (https://github.com/Ndumi7/IMAD5112-Assignment-1.git)

 ## License